 Are Inkjet Prints Different?

-The term Inkjet Print technically could refer to prints made either with dye or pigment ink, but many make the distinction that it refers only to dyes.
+The term Inkjet Print technically could refer to prints made either with dye or pigment ink, but most artists consider the term to denote the use of dyes rather than pigments.

 Note: If you're wondering how pigment can be described as having a liquid carrier yet 'go onto the paper dry,' its because the force of the inkjet momentarily 'liquifies' the powered-water carrier, but the process essentially remains dry.